 We support our students and graduates in three key ways:

-We provide dedicated and intensive internship and fellowship application support.
-CP&P collaborates with the Office of International Programs to maximize opportunities to engage in private and public sector practice during law school.
+We provide dedicated and intensive fellowship application support.
+OCS collaborates with the Office of International Affairs to maximize opportunities to engage in private and public sector practice during law school.

 We offer various programs to students who are considering pursing international opportunities for a summer or as a career:

-- The International Summer Human Rights Fellows Program (ISHRF) supports J.D. students to work in non-governmental organizations, organs of the United Nations, regional inter-governmental bodies, and government offices involved directly in the provision of human rights services.
+- The Global Justice Fellowship (GJF) each summer, GLF supports J.D. students to work in non-governmental organizations, organs of the United Nations, regional inter-governmental bodies, and government offices involved directly in the provision of human rights services.

-- Penn Law International Internship Program (PLIIP) each summer, PLIIP places students in internship positions at local law firms around the world, giving students cross-cultural experience and a better understanding of foreign legal practice.
+- Global Legal Practice Fellowship (GLPF) each summer, GLPF places students in fellowship positions at local law firms around the world, giving students cross-cultural experience and a better understanding of foreign legal practice.